cfengine/documentation/reference/promise-types/processes.markdown

 ```

-**Notes**:
-Classes are defined if the processes that are found in the process table
-satisfy the promised process count, in other words if the promise about
-the number of processes matching the other criteria is kept.

 #### match_range

-**Type**: irange [int,int]

-**Allowed input range**: `0,99999999999`

 **Description**: Integer range for acceptable number of matches for this
 process

+This is a numerical range for the number of occurrences of the process
+in the process table.
+As long as it falls within the specified limits,
+the promise is considered kept.

+**Type**: irange[int,int]

+**Allowed input range**: `0,99999999999`

 **Example**: